 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to currently allow terminally ill patients to receive aid in dying.
 Other states that allow aid in dying include Colorado, Washington, Vermont, and Montana.

-Legislators in New Hampshire have attempted to pass death with dignity legislation since early 2014.
+Legislators in New Hampshire have attempted to pass death with dignity legislation for years.
 In the 2015 legislative session, New Hampshire’s governor vetoed a bill passed by the state legislature that would have established a committee to “study end-of-life decisions,” including death with dignity.
-Legislators attempted to pass a similar bill during the 2016 session, but it was voted down in the New Hampshire house of representatives.
+Lawmakers attempted to pass similar bills during the 2016 and 2018 sessions, but both bills were voted down in the New Hampshire legislature.

 Citizen groups are still actively working to legalize aid in dying in New Hampshire.
 If choice at the end of life is important to you, here are some things you can do: